 Under FLSA, non-exempt employees are entitled to receive overtime pay equivalent to (or more than) 1 ½ time their normal rate, after working for 40 hours in a workweek.
 As the manager, it falls on your shoulders to make sure that your employees are paid if they work overtime.

 However, some employers aren’t even aware that they have broken overtime pay legislation because an hourly employee worked off the clock – working off the clock is when an employee does a task that’s considered work without a clock in.
 For example:

 - Uniform changes: When an employee must wait at the start, or end of their shift in order to accept or hand in their uniform or work gear, they have to pay for the time they spent waiting.

 - Helping a customer: When an employee helps a customer out after their shift ends, they must be paid for the time they spent with the customer.

 - Before a shift, extra preparation is needed: When an employee has to arrive early to set up for the business, like stopping at the bank to pick up cash for the register, they must be paid for this.

-- Doing tasks after the business has closed: When an employee clocks out but continues to do work to close the business, like cleaning, requires pay for the tasks they’re completing while clocked out.
+- Doing tasks after the business has closed: When an employee clocks out but continues to do work to close the business, like cleaning, requires payment for the tasks they’re completing while clocked out.

 We went through the key elements regarding hourly workers in terms of clocking in and out and tracking hours, but now we want to outline the time clock rules for hourly employees: